HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/working_with_ps/config_prac_studio.md

-# How to configure Practitioner Studio
+# Configuring Practitioner Studio

 Learn how to show Practitioner Studio and Woodburn Studio themes, and Administration changes in a newly created virtual Portal.

 Administrator users can configure the Virtual Portal Manager portlet so Practitioner Studio and Woodburn Studio themes and Administration changes show in newly created virtual Portals.

-## CF221 on newly deployed containers: Virtual Portal Manager configured so that newly created virtual Portals contain Practitioner Studio

-Starting with version CF221 on newly deployed containers the virtual Portal Manager is configured to use the file `WebSphere:assetname=VirtualPortal.zip:InitVirtualContentPortalV9.5NoWoodburn.xml`.
-For upgrades from older versions the default is not changed to allow continued use of virtual Portals as configured before.
+Starting CF221, the virtual Portal Manager is configured to use the file `WebSphere:assetname=VirtualPortal.zip:InitVirtualContentPortalV9.5NoWoodburn.xml` on newly deployed containers so that newly created virtual Portals contain Practitioner Studio.
+For upgrades from older versions, the default is not changed to allow continued use of virtual Portals as configured previously.

 ## Configuring Virtual Portal Manager so that newly created virtual Portals contain Practitioner Studio and Woodburn Studio